Nakielska Street, Bydgoszcz: Otto Wirbath's tenement at 39, corner with Chłopickiego street

 Otto Wirbath, a carpenter had the tenement erected on the place of the old buildings from the 1880s.
-His family lived there till the outbreak of WWII.
+His family lived there till the outbreak of World War II.

 A majority of the original decoration has disappeared.
 A 1914 picture portrays the rich details the corner house had.
 Today, one can still note part of the vegetal stucco around the main entrance, and the wrought iron balconies protruding from the corner and looking onto Nakielska street.